Saint Bartholomew the Apostle

 What did Jesus say about him before they had even met?

-"Here truly is an Israelite in whom there is no deceit" (John 1:47) — a striking, specific compliment offered before any conversation between them had taken place.
+"Behold, an Israelite indeed, in whom is no guile!"
+(John 1:47) — a striking, specific compliment offered before any conversation between them had taken place.

 How did Bartholomew respond to Jesus?

-After Jesus revealed he had seen him "while you were still under the fig tree before Philip called you" (John 1:48), Bartholomew responded with total conviction: "Rabbi, you are the Son of God; you are the king of Israel" (John 1:49).
+After Jesus revealed "Before Philip called you, when you were under the fig tree, I saw you" (John 1:48), Bartholomew responded with total conviction: "Rabbi, you are the Son of God!
+You are the King of Israel!"
+(John 1:49).

 How did Bartholomew die?